CrimsonNynja/PHP-Trees/README.md

 Current included are implementations of a Binary Search Tree, Rope, Binary Heap, and a Generic Tree, with more to come!

 All tests are written in PHP Unit, and all code is written in the PSR-4 standards.
-Php Trees also requires PHP 7.4 or above
+Php Trees also requires PHP 8.0.0 or above, and utilizes all modern features of PHP.

 PHP Trees can be installed through composer with